francisco-avalos/francisco-avalos.github.io/_pages/about.md

   - /about.html
 ---

-Avid reader of world history, human behavior, and books.
-Something about that spark between human cognition and deep understanding of data that leads to action with results.
+Well travelled around the world, lover of understanding human behavior, and an avid reader...
+I find the connect between human cognition and data-driven results emphatically riveting.

 My career focuses on just that, by telling those stories.